ZEISS-PiWeb/PiWeb-MeshModel/README.md

 <img style="width:100px;" src="gfx/CubeMultiMesh.png" >

 ## Models with deviation data

+PiWeb 6.2 or later can display deviations on a CAD model.
+To use the model with CAD deviation analysis, you must attach it to a measurement with the **RawDataService**.
+When creating multiple measurements with deviation data, PiWeb offers you a set of statistical evaluations based on the data, e.g. minima, maxima, deltas or capability values.
+The required data is specfied like this:

 ```csharp
 var meshes = CreateMeshes( ); // ... meshes from the previous example